Atmosphere#

 What is a F compset ?#

-The CESM2 components can be combined in numerous ways to carry out various scientific or software experiments.
+The CESM components can be combined in numerous ways to carry out various scientific or software experiments.
 A particular mix of components, along with component-specific configuration and/or namelist settings is called a component set or compset.

-In the previous chapter, we have run experiments with the B compset.
-In this chapter we will run the experiments with the F compset.
+• In this chapter you will run the experiments with the F compset.
 The F compsets use prescribed ocean (observed sea-surface temperature data) and prescribed sea-ice (observed sea-ice thickness and area)

 B compsets versus F compsets